Steven Kwan Player Props: Guardians vs. Yankees

 Steven Kwan At The Plate

-- He has not hit a home run in his 11 games this year.
+- He has not hit a home run in his 12 games this season.

-- He has scored at least once three times this season (27.3%), including one multi-run game.
+- He has scored at least one run four times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.